 New age philosophy was also intriguing to me in those days, though I didn’t have a label for it.
-But, my path took a turn away from New Age philosophy and Eastern religion a long time ago.
+Buddhism has made for a good entre into New Age religions in the west, but my path took a turn away from New Age philosophy and Eastern religion a long time ago.

 I have been a student of religion since I took a world religion class in college.
 For what it is worth, I have never thought that scientific truth and religious truth were incompatible, but I have never felt that one necessarily leads to (or excludes the other) the other.

 We all put our faith in something; though materialists don’t want to believe that.
-A materialist is someone who believes simply and only in the material, natural world.
-The materialist puts his confidence in that premise and entrusts himself to it.
-That is a faith as sure as anyone who believes in a god.
+A materialist is someone who believes simply and only in the natural, material world and science, which reveals the truth of the natural world.
+So they say.

 Spiritual truth matters as well, though it is much more difficult to grab hold of for obvious reasons.
-So I am attracted toward people who are able to reach some clarity in the realm of spiritual truth, like Steven Bancarz, a former expert in “spirit science”.
+So I am attracted to people who are able to reach some clarity in the realm of spiritual truth, like Steven Bancarz, a former expert in “spirit science”.

 Steven Bacarz was the owner and editor of the Facebook page, Spirit Science and Metaphysics.
 He wrote for the largest New Age website on the Internet.
 Steven’s website was so successful that he had 150,000 to 200,000 views every day and “was making a killing off of ad revenue”.

 I hope that I have a good grasp of it, but we can all find ourselves down a rabbit hole.
-I have had to back out of a few, so I don’t consider myself immune to error.
+I have had to back out of a few myself .

 People gravitate toward science and naturalism for its predictability and reductive qualities.
 Charles Darwin was averse to spiritualism for which his counterpart, Alfred Russel Wallace, was known.
 Perhaps, that is why Darwin didn’t trust religion, as Wallace went down his own rabbit holes.

-While both Darwin and Wallace championed and blazed the trail for the concept of natural selection that has been a foundation for modern scientific thought about the origins and development of life, both men were errant in their metaphysical thinking.
+While both Darwin and Wallace blazed the trail for the concept of natural selection acting on random mutations that has been a foundation for modern scientific thought about the origins and development of life, both men were errant in their metaphysical thinking.
 It’s safe to say they were better known for their science.

 Having been down the rabbit hole of New Age spiritualism, and finding it wanting and misleading, he presents a thoughtful counter-position to the New Age philosophy with unique clarity.
 In his own words, he describes New Age spirituality as “Hindu mysticism boxed in occult knowledge and wrapped up in a bow of paganism”.
 It is a counterfeit spirituality comprised of old ideas “mish-mashed” together.

-Having been on both sides of the fence, Steven can speak with some authority on these issues, acknowledging dark, oppressive and depressive forces that plague people who pursue New Age spirituality.
+Having been on both sides of the fence, Bancarz can speak with some authority on these issues, acknowledging dark, oppressive and depressive forces that plague people who pursue New Age spirituality.
 In fact, New Age spiritual thought finds its roots in Satanism more than the components of the mish-mashed parts.

 That path took him out of the rabbit hole of “spirit science” and into the light and the clarity of the Gospel of Jesus.
-If you are a New Age adherent, or maybe just dabbling in it or curious about it, take some time to get listen to Steven Bancarz who has been considered a expert and a spokesman of it.
+If you are a New Age adherent, or maybe just dabbling in it or curious about it, take some time to listen to Steven Bancarz who was once considered an expert and a spokesman of it.
 He now spends his time presenting Reasons for Jesus.